Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 Those questions are not yet fully answered.

-But they are now clear enough to define a real research program.
+But they are clear enough to define a real research program.

 That is the contribution of this paper.